milsbeary/milsbeary/README.md

 -
 - 📫 You can reach me by my student email at mhkent@ualberta.ca.
 I repectfully ask that you dont send me spam or junk emails
 -
 - ⚡ Fun fact: I enjoy olympic weighlifting when I am not working or studying.
-I try to compete in 2-3 compititions a year
+I try to compete in two to three compititions a year

 <!---
 milsbeary/milsbeary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.